epi2me-labs/wf-cas9/docs/intro.md

 ## Introduction
-The ONT Cas9 sequencing kit allows the enrichment of gemomic regions of interest by amplifying targets regions using adapters bound to Cas9 cleaved regions.
+The ONT Cas9 sequencing kit allows the enrichment of gemomic regions of interest by amplifying target regions from adapters ligated to Cas9 cleavage sites.
-This purpose of this workflow is to assess the effectiveness of such Cas9 enrichment, but can be applied to other approaches.
+The purpose of this workflow is to assess the effectiveness of such Cas9 enrichment, but it can be applied to other enrichment approaches.

-This workflow provides a report that is useful to help understand the effectiveness and issues of the enrichement straetegy.
+This workflow provides a report that helps users understand the effectiveness of the enrichement strategy and to be able to diagnose any issues with specific probles.

 Inputs to the workflow are: a reference genome file, fastq reads from enrichment sequencing , and a BED file detailing the regions of interests (targets).